TODAY with Hoda & Jenna fan gets a ‘Suddenly Santa’ surprise

 copied

-Continuing Suddenly Santa, a new holiday series on TODAY with Hoda & Jenna, retired teacher Alice Thompson of Dublin, Virginia gets a surprise call from Hoda Kotb and Jenna Bush Hager.
-Choosing from among five mystery gifts, she gets a free trip to Mexico!Dec.
-15, 2021
+Continuing Suddenly Santa, a holiday series on TODAY with Hoda & Jenna, viewer Katie Schumann of Cedar Springs, Michigan, who teaches first grade, gets a surprise call from Hoda Kotb and Jenna Bush Hager.
+Choosing from among five mystery gifts, she gets a new Microsoft Surface laptop plus a $100 gift card!Dec.
+20, 2021

 Now Playing